-- primary A primary zone has a master copy of the data for the zone and is able to provide authoritative answers for it.
-Type master is a synonym for primary. - secondary A secondary zone is a replica of a primary zone.
+primary A primary zone has a master copy of the data for the zone and is able to provide authoritative answers for it.
+Type master is a synonym for primary.

+secondary A secondary zone is a replica of a primary zone.
 Type slave is a synonym for secondary.
 The masters list specifies one or more IP addresses of primary servers that the secondary contacts to update its copy of the zone.
 Masters list elements can also be names of other masters lists.
 By default, transfers are made from port 53 on the servers; this can be changed for all servers by specifying a port number before the list of IP addresses, or on a per-server basis after the IP address.
 Authentication to the primary can also be done with per-server TSIG keys.
 If a file is specified, then the replica is written to this file whenever the zone is changed, and reloaded from this file on a server restart.
 Use of a file is recommended, since it often speeds server startup and eliminates a needless waste of bandwidth.
 Note that for large numbers (in the tens or hundreds of thousands) of zones per server, it is best to use a two-level naming scheme for zone filenames.
-For example.com, where ex/ is just the first two letters of the zone name.
-(Most operating systems behave very slowly if there are 100000 files in a single directory.) - stub A stub zone is similar to a secondary zone, except that it replicates only the NS records of a primary zone instead of the entire zone.
+For example, a secondary server for the zone example.com might place the zone contents into a file called ex/example.com, where ex/ is just the first two letters of the zone name.
+(Most operating systems behave very slowly if there are 100000 files in a single directory.)

+stub A stub zone is similar to a secondary zone, except that it replicates only the NS records of a primary zone instead of the entire zone.
 Stub zones are not a standard part of the DNS; they are a feature specific to the BIND implementation.